Nicholas I of Russia: Local policies

-From 1839, Tsar Nicholas also used a former Byzantine Catholic priest named Joseph Semashko as his agent to force Orthodoxy upon the Eastern Rite Catholics of Ukraine, Belarus, and Lithuania.
+From 1839, Tsar Nicholas also used a former Byzantine Catholic Bishop named Joseph Semashko as his agent to re-unite Orthodoxy with the Eastern Rite Catholics of Ukraine, Belarus, and Lithuania with the Synod of Polotsk.
 This caused Tsar Nicholas to be condemned by a succession of Roman Pontiffs, the Marquis de Custine, Charles Dickens, and many Western governments.
-See also Cantonists.
+(See also Cantonists.)

 Nicholas disliked serfdom and toyed with the idea of abolishing it in Russia, but declined to do so for reasons of state.
 He feared the aristocracy and believed they might turn against him if he abolished serfdom.
 However, he did make some efforts to improve the lot of the Crown Serfs (serfs owned by the government) with the help of his minister Pavel Kiselyov.
 During most of his reign he tried to increase his control over the landowners and other influential groups in Russia.
 In 1831, Nicholas restricted the votes in the Noble Assembly to those with over 100 serfs, leaving 21,916 voters.
 In 1841, landless nobles were banned from selling serfs separate from the land.
 From 1845, attainment of the 5th highest rank (out of 14) in the Table of Ranks was required to be ennobled, previously it had been the 8th rank.

 King of Poland

-Nicholas was crowned King of Poland in Warsaw on 12 (24) May 1829, in accordance with the Polish Constitution, a document he would not respect thereafter.
+Nicholas was crowned King of Poland in Warsaw on 12 (24) May 1829, per the Polish Constitution, a document he would not respect thereafter.
 He is the only Russian monarch ever crowned King of Poland—although not the only one bestowed with the title.